My favourite Hearable of 2018: Wear & Hear BeHear NOW review

 The Wear and Hear has a feature that is able to slow down speech.
 I turned this on when I first got the phone and forgot.
 The first time I received a phone call I was a little confused by the rate of speech but it made sense once I realised what was happening.
 I was impressed.
 Slowing down speech is a great way to allow for more processing time for individuals with hearing difficulties.
 It took a while to get used to as it’s kind of like speaking to someone over a long distance phone line, but otherwise it worked really well.

-A nice feature of the BeHear NOW is the audiogram feature.
+A nice feature of the BeHear NOW is the ability to perform an audiogram / hearing test.
 Through the headset you are able to conduct a basic hearing screen to help customise the output of the device.
-This mimics a basic hearing aid in that sense and can help give individuals better clarity when communicating, or listening to words in music.
+This mimics the functionality of a hearing aid and can help give individuals better clarity when communicating, or listening to words in music.
 I found the audiogram simple and effective to use.

 As much as they are my favourite Hearable of 2018, they are far from perfect.
 I find that the noise reduction is too aggressive.
 I end up with this horrible modulation of traffic noise.
 Other environmental sounds also sound too artificial.
 I struggled to use the standard programs and so I switched it to the music program.
 This strips away the noise reduction features and leaves the soundscape with a natural feel.
 I heard better by just turning up the volume on the microphones in this mode compared to all the other settings.